Original title: Rakkaudenhirviö

-Love/Monster is a novel about a young woman who is finding her own place in the world by constantly changing the scenery.
+In Love/Monster a young woman is finding her own place in the world by constantly changing the scenery.
 Instead of answers, the only thing she finds is her own shadow, the feeling of worthlessness and the inability to love herself.
-The novel is a kind of a self-portrait of an artist, expanding into an exploration of cultural identity, gender roles and the demand of being “normal”.
 The narrative voice is often playful and amusing, as the novel tackles big themes with the aid of humor.

 Original publisher: FINLAND, Tammi

 “Saara Turnen has created an Odyssey that feels updated, smartly localized, and told from a female perspective.”– Helsingin Sanomat Literature Prize Jury 2015

 “The structure of Love/Monster is episodic but intense.
 Throughout the novel there are clever hooks: the structural simplicity does not mean monotony.
 The debut is poignantly fresh and boisterous.” – Savon Sanomat newspaper, Finland

 “Another excellent asset is Turunen’s skillful use of the language.
 It’s unusual, but not hard to understand, rather cheerfully original.” – Suomen Kuvalehti magazine, Finland